coq/coq/doc/sphinx/proof-engine/tactics.rst

       instantiate (see :ref:`Existential-Variables`).
 The instantiation is
       intended to be found later in the proof.

+   .. tacv:: rapply @term
+      :name: rapply

+      The tactic :tacn:`rapply` behaves like :tacn:`eapply` but it uses the proof engine of :tacn:`refine` for dealing with existential variables, holes, and conversion problems.
+This may result in slightly different behavior regarding which conversion problems are solvable.
+Note that :tacn:`rapply` prefers to instantiate as many hypotheses of :n:`@term` as possible.
+As a result, if it is possible to apply :n:`@term` to arbitrarily many arguments without getting a type error, :tacn:`rapply` will loop.

+      Note that you need to :n:`Require Import Coq.Program.Tactics` to make use of :tacn:`rapply`.

    .. tacv:: simple apply @term.

       This behaves like :tacn:`apply` but it reasons modulo conversion only on subterms